Your Pain Clinic Appointment

 - Pain Management Programme (PMP) courses are an internationally used approach to the rehabilitation of people with chronic pain conditions.
 They include specialist guidance about mobility and exercise, following a detailed assessment.

 - Back Pack is group programme specifically for people with recurring episodes of back pain.

 - Self-Management Programme (SMP).
 These courses are led by one of the specialist healthcare professional and a Lay Tutor, who is someone who has benefited from one of our courses as a patient and has gone on to train in the delivery of the courses.
 These SMP courses do not include guidance around exercise, and participants will usually have some form of exercise which they are already involved in, or which they could re-start at a low level themselves during the course.

-- Sleep course
+- Sleep course for people with pain-related insomnia

 - Individuals one-to-one sessions for a particular reasons.
 Individual work is usually a stepping-stone towards attending a program.